SouthRibbleTech/lucidql/README.md

 This is the same as using .select(...) in a normal LUCID query.
 It is the fields that you want to include from your baseTable.

-**important** In order for relations to work using the `with` property (see below) you must incldue the fields that form the foreign key relationship, otherwise LUCID will not be able to make the relationship.
+**important** In order for relations to work using the `with` property (see below) you must include the fields that form the foreign key relationship, otherwise LUCID will not be able to make the relationship.

 ### where

-Acceptes an Array of Objects
+Accepts an Array of Objects

 The where property that is a direct child of `"query"` will filter the records from your base table, the above example will restrict the base table to returning one record where PurchaseOrder == 'POC001460'